tonyscottpage/site/_posts/2014-09-03-wikipedia.markdown

 image: libb/images/larry-sanger.jpg
 ---

 **After all the hype surrounding the wonderful volunteer culture at Wikpedia, we are entitled to ask how do they actually draw from people such high levels of participation and contribution.
-Larry Sanger, the co-founder with Jimmy Wales of Wikipedia, advises us how to start new projects on similar lines.**
+Larry Sanger, the co-founder with Jimmy Wales of Wikipedia, advises us how to start new projects on similar lines: "It was our willingness to exercise our creativity..."**

 ![](/libb/images/larry-sanger.jpg)